QuantSysBio/inSPIRE/README.md

 inspire -h
 ```

-5) (Optional) If you wish to use Percolator for rescoring rather than Mokapot you will need to install it separately.
+5) If you wish to use Percolator for rescoring rather than Mokapot you will need to install it separately.
 On Linux, Percolator can be installed via conda with the command below.
 Otherwise see https://github.com/percolator/percolator.

 ```
 conda install -c bioconda percolator